skyfielders/python-skyfield/skyfield/documentation/earth-satellites.rst

       at epoch and it quickly degrades.”

 3. Satellite elements go rapidly out of date.
-   You will want to pay attention to the “epoch” — the date on which an element set is most accurate — of every TLE element set you use.
+   As explained below in `Checking a TLE’s epoch`_, you will want to pay attention to the “epoch” — the date on which an element set is most accurate — of every TLE element set you use.
    Elements are only useful for a week or two